otrv4/otrv4/otrv4.md

     This state indicates that outgoing messages are sent without encryption.
     This is the state that is used before an OTR conversation is initiated.
-    This is the initial state, and the only way to subsequently enter this state is for the user to explicitly request to do so via some UI operation.
+    This is the initial state, and the only way to subsequently enter this state is for the user to explicitly request to do so via a UI operation.

 MSGSTATE_ENCRYPTED